 Next steps

-2022 sees an exciting year for the partnership.
-A mini museum is being established at the school for students to curate their own exhibitions, with the support of GLAM staff, while the outdoor space at the school will increasingly be used for learning, supported by Oxford Botanic Garden and Arboretum.
-In 2022 Iffley Academy will also work on an innovative programme funded by the Rothschild Foundation called GROW, which aims to support young people and their families mental health and wellbeing, via a range of creative and nature related activities.
+2023 is another exciting year for the partnership.
+The Co-curate programme established in 2022 continues with two new exhibitions working with OUMNH and the Ashmolean.
+The Co-curate programme situates a mini museum in a museum grade case at the heart of the school for students to curate their own exhibitions of GLAM objects working with the support of GLAM staff.
+We are also continuing our ambitions programme of outdoor learning supported by Oxford Botanic Garden and Arboretum.
+This work funded by the Rothschild Foundation and called GROW, aims to support young people’s mental health and wellbeing, via a range of creative and nature related activities.

 Impact